What is Bequest in Islamic and Secular law?

-Wassiyyah provides exclusive blogs and articles for premium members on gifts, bequests, and inheritance which make you knowledgeable about all these terms.
-Also, you will learn about requirements on choosing executors, trustees, agents, and witnesses.
+Wassiyyah provides exclusive blogs and articles for premium members on gifts, bequests, and inheritance, making you knowledgeable about these terms.
+Also, you will learn about the requirements for choosing executors, trustees, agents, and witnesses.

-Wassiyyah will provide an instructions guide when you purchase an estate plan which will have specific information about how to optimize.
+Wassiyyah will provide an instructions guide when you purchase an estate plan with specific information about optimizing.

 Wassiyyah's estate plan itself has the default protections to utilize your assets towards testamentary bequests in scenarios like the absence of heirs or others.
 Wassiyyah's estate plan will ensure your estates will go to the right heirs with all in-built protections through legal clauses.

-Wassyyah's Islamic inheritance course is intensive learning course that includes sources (i.e., Holy Quran, Sunnah, Ijma, Qiyas), Al-Faraidh (i.e., Fixed or prescribed shares), Al-Asabat (i.e., Residuary), Dhawu Al-arham (i.e., Distant Kindred or kins), Blocking or Exclusing rules, Radd and Awwal calculations, and practice examples.
-The course is suitable for an student, individual, professionals, lawyer, attorney, scholars or researchers.
-The course is available at the lowest cost of US$10 with lifetime access including many premium members benefits.
+Wassyyah's Islamic inheritance course is an intensive learning course that includes sources (i.e., Holy Quran, Sunnah, Ijma, Qiyas), Al-Faraidh (i.e., Fixed or prescribed shares), Al-Asabat (i.e., Residuary), Dhawu Al-arham (i.e., Distant Kindred or kins), Blocking or Exclusing rules, Radd and Awwal calculations, and practice examples.
+The course suits a student, individuals, professionals, lawyers, attorneys, scholars, or researchers.
+The course is available at the lowest cost of US$10 with lifetime access, including many premium members benefits.

 If you are confused or don't know where to start, please JOIN US to receive your free E-Book "Beginners guide to Islamic estate planning," specially designed for those who seriously want to make their estate plan completed in the easiest and quickest way.